quarkslab/qsynthesis/doc/plugin/plugin_usage.rst

 Note that ``get_view`` will return None if the view is not shown.
 Then you have access to all internal structures and objects of the plugin to play around with it.

+.. note:: Once instanciated, it is possible to access the plugin object
+          with ``from qsynthesis import qsynthesis_plugin``.